meshcloud/meshcloud-docs/docs/meshstack.how-to.get-started-building-blocks.md

 ## Setup

-To create a new Building Block definition, from Admin Area navigate to “Marketplace > Building Block definitions” and then select “Create new Definition”.
+To create a new Building Block definition, from Admin Area navigate to “Marketplace > Building Block Definitions” and then select “Create new Definition”.
 The configuration process is divided into multiple steps as outlined below.

 Alternatively, you can switch to “Service Management” UI and navigate to “Building Blocks > Definitions” and then select “Create new Definition”.